I’m ready to start the process, what’s involved?

 I would like to do my own conversion, can you guys do the odds & ends for me?

 Once upon a time, we did assist a few folks in getting their conversions sorted out.
 The real issue with this is time.
 It is VERY time consuming to be on the phone or answering emails helping people through their conversions with no financial compensation.
 The mechanical aptitude for these conversions is pegged on the high end of the scale.
 Extensive experience in automobile wiring, fabrication, and Toyotas in general is required in order to have a successful conversion.
 These conversions are deceptively difficult!
-Many shade-tree mechanics will gladly take on the project only to figure out 6-8 months down the road (on your dime) that they CANNOT get it running properly, have bricked the ECU, and hacked up your wiring harness, then disappear into the woodwork.
+Many shade-tree mechanics will gladly take on the project only to figure out 12-14 months down the road (and on your dime) that they CANNOT get it running properly, have bricked the ECU, and hacked up your wiring harness, then disappear into the woodwork.
 We routinely get calls where the person’s conversion has been at their mechanic’s shop for over a year, it doesnt run, and they cant find ANYONE who knows anything about these things other than us.
 At this point, it is MUCH more difficult (and costly) for us to come in and troubleshoot as we dont know what THEY did.
-They there’s the additional expense of having to package everything up, ship the vehicle to us etc. We have also had instances where we would do a conversion wiring harness for someone, ship it back to them with installation instructions, and they STILL have a difficult time finishing it up.
+They there’s the additional expense of having to package everything up, ship the vehicle to us etc. We have also had instances where we would do a conversion wiring harness for a shop, ship it back to them with installation instructions, and they STILL have a difficult time finishing it up.
 They will then keep us on the phone for hours at a time asking tons of questions in an effort to glean as much FREE information from us as possible.
 For that $500 harness, we spent $2,000 worth of time on the phone educating the guy on everything BUT the wiring harness.

 I’m doing my own conversion and have a quick technical question …